Isaac Backus: Backus and the Warren Association

 With great reluctance, Isaac Backus accepted Manning's offer to serve as a representative on the Grievance Committee.
 He ended up serving as Grievance Committee Clerk and served longer than any other Association member.
 As Clerk, Backus was required to file and respond to all WA letters and reports.

-Backus's WA work took a great deal of his time.
-Between 1770-1774, the WA received an average of twelve letters and six reports each month.
-Backus made copies of all letters and reports and sent them to at least four other members of the Grievance Committee.
-Warren Association membership was voluntary.
-The Warren Association served only in an advisory capacity.
-They lacked authority to deny church membership or to dismiss pastors (e. g.
-Levi Maxcy's letter of September 4, 1772 was not addressed by the Grievance Committee because it was considered beyond their jurisdiction).
-Annual report letters were brief (one page; single-sided), well-written; in good literary style, on heavy paper; and feature excellent penmanship.
-Reports were signed by both the church's Clerk (who actually wrote the report) and the church's pastor (who approved it in the name of the church).
+Isaac Backus dedicated significant time to the Warren Association (WA) between 1770 and 1774.
+During this period, the association received an average of twelve letters and six reports monthly.
+Backus meticulously made copies of all correspondence and reports, distributing them to at least four other members of the Grievance Committee.
+The membership of the Warren Association was voluntary, and the association functioned purely in an advisory capacity.
+It had no authority to deny church membership or dismiss pastors.
+For example, a letter from Levi Maxcy dated September 4, 1772, was not acted upon by the Grievance Committee as it fell outside their jurisdiction.
+The annual reports of the association were typically concise, consisting of one page of well-composed text, written on heavy paper, and noted for their excellent penmanship.
+Each report was signed by the church's clerk, who wrote it, and the pastor, who approved it on behalf of the church.

 WA reports follow a standard format: The first paragraph is a flowery (King James English) "Greetings" highlighting ways God had blessed their church during the past year.
 The second paragraph gives membership numbers; baptisms, deaths, transfers, and dismissals.
 The third paragraph details current church difficulties – leadership struggles and dismissals.
 Backus's WA files constitute one of the most complete records of church affairs in eighteenth century New England.